micro-fed/microfed.org/README.md

 # Authentication

 Initially, strong authentication via PKI will be supported.
-Delegated authenticaiton, such as OAuth and OIDC may be considered desirable.
+Delegated authentication, such as OAuth and OIDC may be considered desirable.
 A loosely coupled authentication suite will allow the user to add different authentication modules.
 This could also work with enterprise authentication.

 # ⚖️ License